Covid-19 Copper Cuff Fundraiser

 Want to kill viruses and help creatives?

-According to a number of scientific sources, copper is both antimicrobial and anti-inflammatory.
+Copper is both antimicrobial and anti-inflammatory.
 “Heavy metals including gold and silver are antibacterial, but copper’s specific atomic makeup gives it extra killing power,” explains Bill Keevil, a microbiology researcher at University of Southampton (U.K.). as interviewed by Smithsonian Magazine in response to the Covid-19 outbreak.

 “While these cuffs cannot protect you from getting sick, they can help you to hope, to believe and to know that it is possible to beat this thing.”